MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-easy-trials.md

 ## Set up a Compliance trial

-You can sign-up for a trial in the Microsoft compliance center using the Trials link in the left navigation pane.
+You can sign up for a trial in the Microsoft compliance center using the Trials link in the left navigation pane.

 ## Licensing

-As part of the trial setup, the Microsoft E5 compliance licenses are automatically applied to the organization.
+As part of the trial set up, the Microsoft E5 compliance licenses are automatically applied to the organization.
 The licenses are active for the first 90 days.

 ## Permissions